How to Avoid Real Estate Frauds in Dubai?

 1. Dubai Land Department Complaint Portal – Submit evidence online or call 800‑4488.

-Evidence Pack: Title deed, SPA/Ejari, payment receipts, bank statements, emails/WhatsApps, RERA card copies.
+Evidence Pack: Title deed, SPA/Ejari, payment receipts, bank statements, emails/WhatsApps, and RERA card copies.

 Key Tips When Reporting Real Estate Frauds in Dubai